SayantiRoy/Data-Science-and-Analysis/README.md

 the rules created from transaction, we get these recommendations based on support , lift and confidence.

-## 2. Linear Regression - sq.ft price
+## 2. Linear Regression - sq.ft price Prediction
 ### using Linear regression algorithm

 In this task prediction is done on the Sell Price based on Square feet of an area using Linear-Regression method.